-[§145D-2] Exceptions to liability. (a) Any donor of food products, who in good faith donates the food for the use or distribution by a charitable, religious, or nonprofit organization to needy persons shall not be liable for any civil damages or criminal penalties for any injuries or illnesses including, but not limited to injuries or illnesses resulting from the nature, age, condition, packaging, or handling of the donated food products, except for such damages as may result from the donor's gross negligence or wanton acts or omissions.
+§145D-2 Exceptions to liability. (a) Any donor of food products, who in good faith donates the food for the use or distribution by a charitable, religious, or nonprofit organization to needy persons shall not be liable for any civil damages or criminal penalties for any injuries or illnesses, including but not limited to injuries or illnesses resulting from the nature, age, condition, packaging, or handling of the donated food products, except for damages that result from the donor's gross negligence or wanton acts or omissions.

 (b) A charitable, religious, or nonprofit organization that: